 Humane Society Alliance Education Program

-The WSU College of Veterinary Medicine has partnered with regional humane societies to give our students an extraordinary educational opportunity in community-based, wellness-centered, primary care facilities during their final year in school.
+The WSU College of Veterinary Medicine partners with regional humane societies to give our students an extraordinary hands-on educational opportunity in community-based, wellness-centered, primary care during their final year in school.
 The experience better prepares them to enter the workforce after graduation.

-Students can now elect to spend two weeks during their final year of veterinary school at one of two regional humane societies:
+Students can now elect to spend two weeks during their final year of veterinary school providing primary care and surgery for animals at one of three regional humane societies:

-- Humane Society of Central Washington, in Yakima, Wash.
+- Humane Society of Central Washington, in Yakima, WA

-- Humane Society of the Palouse in Moscow Idaho
+- Humane Society of the Palouse in Moscow, ID

-- Pet Rescue-Humane Society of Eastern Oregon, Hermiston, Ore.
+- Pet Rescue-Humane Society of Eastern Oregon, Hermiston, OR

-- Blue Mountain Humane Society, Walla Walla, Wash.
+- Blue Mountain Humane Society, Walla Walla, WA

 More information about the Humane Society Alliance Education Program and our partners